 My experience of an ego death came mid pandemic, perhaps it was somewhat induced by the lockdown, certainly not helped by it in any feat, but I wonder if my ego would have died regardless of a global pandemic.
 In March of 2020, a 3-year relationship ended, I graduated university and was flung into a state of uncertainty, all whilst locked away at my parents’ house, a three-hour train journey away from my London flat with £30 to my name.
-Looking back, this was the moment Broke Magazine was born, the idea was there, even if the its name wouldn’t come until earlier this month whilst pulling pints at my new-found bar job.
+Looking back, this was the moment Broke Magazine was born, the idea was there, even if the name wouldn’t come until earlier this month whilst pulling a pint at my new bar job.

 First let’s deconstruct the term, Ego refers to our sense of self identity, mediating between the conscious and unconscious, aside from being a personal favourite study of Freuds, it defines our sense of identity and self-worth.
 Ego deaths have been studied extensively, clinical psychoanalyst Daniel Merkur defining the experience as “an imageless experience in which there is no sense of personal identity.”
 Or in my opinion, more fittingly Jewish Kabbalists termed it “The kiss of death.”